Pasar al contenido principal

 Thursday, April 22, 2021, at 12:00 pm ET

-We welcome Bernadette Demientieff of the Gwich’in Steering Committee and Pavel Sulyandziga of the Aborigen Forum to highlight their recent shareholder campaigns and corporate engagements and to share how Indigenous Peoples can harness shareholder advocacy strategies to target companies that are proposing harmful projects and creating the conditions for human rights violations.
+We welcome Bernadette Demientieff of the Gwich’in Steering Committee and Pavel Sulyandziga to highlight their recent shareholder campaigns and corporate engagements and to share how Indigenous Peoples can harness shareholder advocacy strategies to target companies that are proposing harmful projects and creating the conditions for human rights violations.
 In addition, Galina Angrarova (Buryat) from Cultural Survival, Ben Cushing from Sierra Club and Christen Dobson from Business & Human Rights Resource Centre, among others, offer perspectives from human rights advocacy groups on the forefront of shifting corporate behavior towards respect for the rights of Indigenous Peoples.

 This panel is presented in partnership between the Gwich'in Steering Committee, Cultural Survival, Business & Human Rights Resource Centre and First Peoples Worldwide.